 Both texts for this unit (The Company Law Notes and Understanding Company Law) are the result of research in relation to the area of company law.
-The material in these texts provides you with a thorough coverage of the relevant issues.
+The material in these texts provides you with a thorough coverage of the relevant corporate issues.
 Further research into any of the areas of this unit can be conducted via the various scholarly journals focussing on company law.
 Examples of journals that can be consulted to follow up matters of interest are: Australian Journal of Corporate Law; Company and Securities Law Journal.

-Examples of current articles in the Australian Journal of Corporate Law that relate to areas of this unit include:
+Examples of recent articles in the Australian Journal of Corporate Law that relate to areas of this unit include:

-Fitzpatrick, J, Brand, V and Symes, C F "Fit and Proper": The integrity requirement for liquidators' (2010) 24 Aust Jnl of Corp Law 244 [This article relates to the requirements to be satisfied before a person is appointed as a registered liquidator and the standards relevant in the Corporations Act - see Lecture Areas 10 and 11]
+Baxt, B 'Future Directions for Corporate Law: Where are we now and where do we go from here?
+The dilemmas of the modern company director (2011) 25 Aust Jnl of Corp Law 213 Fitzpatrick, J, Brand, V and Symes, C F "Fit and Proper": The integrity requirement for liquidators' (2010) 24 Aust Jnl of Corp Law 244 [This article relates to the requirements to be satisfied before a person is appointed as a registered liquidator and the standards relevant in the Corporations Act - see Lecture Areas 10 and 11]